MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 What users see in Delve is influenced by which release program you've chosen for your organization.
 See [My Office Delve looks different from what you describe](https://support.office.com/article/8fe977a0-cc37-4845-a75d-96994dffca5d) for an overview of the main differences.

-## Control access to Delve and related features in other apps
+## Control access to Delve and related features
 <a name="BKMK_DelveOnOff"> </a>

 You control access to Delve from the SharePoint admin center.
 By default, users in your organization have access to Delve.
 They also have access to certain features in other apps that are powered by the Office Graph, such as the "Suggested" list on the SharePoint start page, and the "Discover" list in OneDrive.
 When you enable or disable Delve, these other features are also affected.

 If you disable Delve, users will no longer see:
 - The Delve app tile in the app launcher